-The research project is a scholarly investigation of an industry-based problem relevant to hospitality and tourism, and is written in a research format.
-Through conforming to established research methods, the student will demonstrate an ability to identify and critically respond to the problem from an applied and professional outlook.
-Compared to a thesis, the research project is typically narrower in scale, less extensive, and shorter in length.
-Although the research project is not necessarily expected to be published in an academic journal, the resultant report is expected to be of quality high enough to be presented at a professional conference or meeting.
+This route is appropriate when a student would like to address a problem relevant to the hospitality or tourism fields.
+The student selects a topic to research, searches the literature, writes a proposal, and obtains materials to analyze.
+Through conforming to established minimum research methods, the student will demonstrate an ability to identify and respond to the problem from an applied and professional outlook.
+The final deliverable is a research paper with all information properly cited.
+Although the research project is not necessarily expected to be published in a peer-reviewed academic journal, the resultant report is expected to be of quality high enough to be presented at a professional conference or meeting.